 - Tap Import Now.

-- Enter your 1Password 3 Master Password and tap Continue Import.
+- Enter your 1Password 3 password and tap Continue Import.

 After you’ve confirmed that your data was migrated successfully to the latest version of 1Password, you can delete the old 1Password app.